danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 - No requirement to travel, removing an economic issue for many.
 - All participants are on an equal footing (versus current situation where physical participants have more interaction capability than remote attendees).
 - Ability to think differently about how the schedule of the meeting might look.
+- Potentially making participation accessible to more people by changes in the registration fees.
+(See Finance discussion below.)

 The sections below outline many of the questions and ideas, some of which may be benefits.

 ## Challenges

 There are many challenges with hosting a completely virtual meeting.
 Some key issues are:

 - Inability to have the "high bandwidth" conversations enabled by face-to-face meetings.
 - No ability to have "hallway conversations" and casual meetings with other participants.